You are at the top of the page

-George III: The Mind Behind The Myth
+George III: The Mind Behind the Myth exhibition highlights

-No one is defined just by their symptoms, yet George III is really only ever known as The Mad King.
+No one is defined just by their symptoms, yet George III is really only ever known as 'The Mad King'.
 In popular culture he is almost always portrayed as a buffoon.
-Not only is this portrayal not true, but it reflects much of societys prejudice against people who suffer from mental illness.
-Like George in plays, books and musicals, real people with mental health issues are often ridiculed and dehumanised
+Not only is this portrayal not true, but it reflects much of society’s prejudice against people who suffer from mental illness.
+Like George in plays, books and musicals, real people with mental health issues are often ridiculed and dehumanised.

 Annotated drawing by George III and William Chambers, c1758